saimthecan/shopping-app/README.md

 ![page view3](./shopping-3.PNG)

 * You can delete the product from the cart both from the icon in the navbar and from the cart page.
+* You will be notified when adding items to the cart and deleting items from the cart.

 ![page view4](./shopping-4.PNG)